AnweshaDas7/Japanese-handwriting-recognizer/README.md

 The model with the lowest validation loss is stored by Checkpointer in model.best.hdf5.

 Due to computational limitations, the model is trained on 2000 images and tested on 400.
-After 20 epochs, accuracy on test images is 71.74%, with best validation loss of 0.53.
+After 20 epochs, accuracy on test images is 71.74%, with best validation loss of 0.53,validation accuracy 84.25% and ttrain accuracy
+93.88%.